Floraville Historic District: Architecture

 Characterized by gracious homes on spacious lots, the Floraville Historic District retains many of the architecturally significant estates that established its place in history.
 Some of the first homes in the area, built in the 1830s and 1840s, were substantial cube-like brick structures patterned after the Greek Revival movement.
 They can be easily identified by piers across the front facade, simple classical decorations and roof lines adorned with heavy dentil molding.
-The earliest example can be found at 215 South Mechanic Street and a similar design can be seen in Runyan Homestead (220 S Mechanic St.) across the street.
+The earliest example can be found at 215 South Mechanic Street and a similar design can be seen in the Parshall-Runyan House (220 S Mechanic St.) across the street.
 Glendower Historic Mansion (105 Cincinnati Ave.) is another fine example of the Greek Revival design as well as is its neighbor, The Pillars (119 Cincinnati Ave.), no doubt because the original owners were brothers-in-law bent on one upping each other.

 Almost concurrent with the Greek Revival movement, elements of the Gothic Revival also began to emerge in homes around Floraville.
 The most notable example is The Cropper House AKA The Gables (229 Cincinnati Ave).
 Typified by its pointed arches and gingerbread-ike trim, the mullioned windows contain 108 separate panes of glass.

 In the housing boom that followed the Civil War, aesthetics began to shift toward Italianate styles.
 Many variations on the design can be spotted throughout Floraville, including an iconic Italian Villa known as The Gothic (207 Cincinnati Ave.) that also borrows many Gothic elements responsible for its name.
 Some of the earlier Italianate homes, like Burl Manor (230 S Mechanic St.), are similar in shape and size to the Greek Revival estates, while those built closer to the turn of the century are more modest frame residences with pedimented lintels, dog-ear window surrounds, bracketed friezes, and porches with cut-out designs in the posts.